jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/_derivestartfrom.md

     ```solidity
     // If the next immediate start is now or in the future, return it.
-    if (_nextImmediateStart >= _mustStartOnOrAfter) return _nextImmediateStart;
+    if (_nextImmediateStart >= _mustStartAtOrAfter) return _nextImmediateStart;
     ```
-4. Save a reference to the amount of seconds since the `_mustStartOnOrAfter` time that results in a start time that might satisfy the specified constraints.
+4. Save a reference to the amount of seconds since the `_mustStartAtOrAfter` time that results in a start time that might satisfy the specified constraints.

     ```solidity
-    // The amount of seconds since the `_mustStartOnOrAfter` time that results in a start time that might satisfy the specified constraints.
+    // The amount of seconds since the `_mustStartAtOrAfter` time that results in a start time that might satisfy the specified constraints.
-    uint256 _timeFromImmediateStartMultiple = (_mustStartOnOrAfter - _nextImmediateStart) %
+    uint256 _timeFromImmediateStartMultiple = (_mustStartAtOrAfter - _nextImmediateStart) %
       _baseFundingCycle.duration;
     ```
 5. Save a reference to the first possible start time.

     ```solidity
     // A reference to the first possible start timestamp.
-    start = _mustStartOnOrAfter - _timeFromImmediateStartMultiple;
+    start = _mustStartAtOrAfter - _timeFromImmediateStartMultiple;
     ```
 6. It's possible that the `start` time doesn't satisfy the specified constraints.
 If so, add increments of the funding cycle's duration as necessary to satisfy the threshold.

     ```solidity
     // Add increments of duration as necessary to satisfy the threshold.
-    while (_mustStartOnOrAfter > start) start = start + _baseFundingCycle.duration;
+    while (_mustStartAtOrAfter > start) start = start + _baseFundingCycle.duration;
     ```
 {% endtab %}